A topic from the subject of Analysis in Chemistry.

 Key Points

 • Sample Separation: GC-MS involves injecting a sample into a gas chromatograph, where different components of the sample are separated based on their boiling points and other physical properties.
+This separation occurs in a column, often coated with a stationary phase that interacts differently with various components.

-• Mass Analysis: The separated components are then introduced into a mass spectrometer, which ionizes and fragments them.
-The resulting ions are detected and their masses, as well as relative abundances, are recorded.
+• Mass Analysis: The separated components elute from the GC column and are then introduced into a mass spectrometer, which ionizes and fragments them.
+The resulting ions are separated based on their mass-to-charge ratio (m/z) and detected.
+Their masses, as well as relative abundances, are recorded to generate a mass spectrum.

 Main Concepts